W3SRotterdam/uORM/README.md

 }
 </pre>

 Here's a document type containing a Title and a Highlight that is multiple media picker.
-In the object you see that properties back.
-By adding a attribute [W3S.UmbracoMedia] the uORM knows that it needs to find the relation in the media.
+In the object you define that properties also.
+By adding an attribute [W3S.UmbracoMedia] the uORM knows that it needs to find the relation in the media.
 If you have a single picker (no multiple) just remove the List&lt;BannerModel&gt; and add BannerModel.
 This is also possible with [W3S.UmbracoContent], same principe!

 The last item in the object are NewsDetail items that need to be displayed on the homepage.
 [W3S.UmbracoDescendants("NewsDetail", 1)] finds all the descendants with the document type "NewsDetail" from ancestorofself(1).
 It's that easy!